windowMs

 function

-Method to retrieve custom identifiers for clients, such as their IP address, username, or API Key.
+Method to retrieve custom identifiers for clients, such as their IP address,

 Should be a (sync/async) function that accepts the Express request